St. John's, Newfoundland and Labrador: National Historic Sites

-Urban parks
+Parks

 Pippy Park is an urban park in the east end of the city; with over 3400 acre of land, it is one of Canada's largest urban parks.
 The park contains a range of recreational facilities including two golf courses, Newfoundland and Labrador's largest serviced campground, walking and skiing trails as well as protected habitat for many plants and animals.
 Pippy Park is also home to the Fluvarium, an environmental education centre which offers a cross section view of Nagle's Hill Brook.

 Bowring Park, in the Waterford Valley, is one of the most scenic parks in St. John's.
 Entrance to the park is via Waterford Bridge Road, passing a sculptured duck pond and a statue of Peter Pan.
-The park land was donated to the city in 1911 by Sir Edgar Rennie Bowring on behalf of Bowring Brothers Ltd. on their 100th anniversary of commerce in Newfoundland.
+The parkland was donated to the city in 1911 by Sir Edgar Rennie Bowring on behalf of Bowring Brothers Ltd. on their 100th anniversary of commerce in Newfoundland.
 The park was officially opened by His Royal Highness, the Duke of Connaught on 15 July 1914.

 Bannerman Park is a Victorian-style park near the downtown.
 The park was officially opened in 1891 by Sir Alexander Bannerman, Governor of the Colony of Newfoundland who donated the land to create the park.
 Today the park contains a public swimming pool, playground, a baseball diamond and many large open grassy areas.
 Bannerman Park hosts many festivals and sporting events, most notably the Newfoundland and Labrador Folk Festival and St. John's Peace-a-chord.
 The park is also the finishing location for the annual Tely 10 Mile Road Race.

+Closeby, the Lieutenant-Governor's residence sits in a park-like setting which is open to the public.